 Another popular park though we didn’t get to visit, is Qurum Natural Park in the centre of town and Shatti Qurum Beach, the city’s most popular outdoor space.
 Attached is also another amusement park Marahland.
 Locals have also recommended Azaiba Beach Park as an outdoor escape.

-The other thing kids will probably get a kick out of is spotting all the forts!
+The other thing kids will probably get a kick out of is spotting all the forts in Oman!
 There are apparently over 500 in the country, many of them in Muscat.
 Most, you cannot go inside, or they are in the process of restoring, but they are certainly spectacular to look at, as well as the city’s many gate towers.

 You can read more on Muscat and beyond with kids in these posts